Maltese passport

-The Maltese passport (passaport Malti) is a passport that is issued to citizens of Malta.
+The Maltese passport (passaport Malti) is a passport that is issued to the citizens of Malta.
 Every Maltese citizen is also a Commonwealth citizen and citizen of the European Union.
-The passport, along with the national identity card, allows for free rights of movement and residence in all member states of the European Economic Area, as well as Switzerland.
+The Maltese passport, along with the national identity card, allows for free rights of movement and residence in all member states of the European Economic Area, as well as Switzerland.

 Physical appearance

 Maltese passports share the common design standards of European Union passports.
 The cover is burgundy with the coat of arms of Malta emblazoned in the centre.
 The words "UNJONI EWROPEA" (English: European Union) and "MALTA" are inscribed above the coat of arms and the word "PASSAPORT" (English: Passport) and the international biometric passport symbol are inscribed below it.

 Passport note

 The passport contains a note from the issuing authority addressed to the authorities of all other states, identifying the bearer as a citizen of Malta and requesting that they be allowed to pass and be treated according to international norms.
 The note inside of a Maltese passport states: